Analysis Productions

 • Ntuples can be lost, or removed when analysts leave, which can be an issue for analysis preservation.

 It is the goal of Analysis Productions to centralise and automate much of the process of making ntuples, and to keep a record of how datasets were produced.
-Moving into run 3, this will usually be the preferred way to create ntuples for your analysis.
+In Run 3, this is the preferred way to create ntuples for your analysis.

 Monitoring productions